Joseph Paul Jernigan at age 27

 My introduction to the scientific uses of the remains of deceased persons began in grade school when my father took me on a day long trip to the Museum of Science and Industry in Chicago.
 The trip was very much like Sheldon Cooper's boyhood visit to the California Institute of Technology in the Episode "Pasadena" of the TV series Young Sheldon.
 One of the exhibits was a series of displays of actual human fetuses at different gestational ages.
 The exhibit is still there.
 The specimens, probably the donated results of miscarriages by sick or malnourished mothers, were collected during the Great Depression by Dr. Helen Button with help from local hospitals.
 The exhibit itself is part of the Loyola School of Medicine embryological collection.
 My personal telephone conversation decades later with the museum curator reinforces my conviction that Loyola University would not have included any specimens that had not been obtained in an ethical manner.
 Their value as endorsement for the sanctity of the life of the unborn can perhaps be recognized from the reaction of writer Eliza Fogel to the exhibit, which paralleled my own.

-My later experiences included what we students perhaps irreverently called "the raising of the dead" at another Loyola University, my alma mater in new Orleans.
+My later experiences included what we students perhaps irreverently called "the raising of the dead" at another Loyola University, my alma mater in New Orleans.
 Every once in a while, bagged corpses that included recently deceased unidentified homeless people were hoisted by crane past the windows of my philosophy class building to the dental school anatomy lab on the top floor.
 There they were dissected and examined, hopefully with appropriate respect, by the dental students.

 I am quite sure that neither the fetuses nor the vagrants gave their permission for the use of their remains in this way.
 Given that both activities were undertaken with deliberate cooperation of the Jesuits, however, I don't have a problem with them.
 If you can't trust the Society of Jesus to be ethical, whom can you trust?